emcien/predict-widget/README.md

 Each of these parts has a corresponding helper file in the `src/lib` directory with the relevant rendering or parsing functions.
 Note that these files all use the module pattern, so it will be helpful to first go to the bottom of the file to check out their public methods before reading all the private methods, i.e `_privateMethod`.

 For example, you'll notice that the table in the [`src/index.html`](src/index.html) is empty.
-To find the functions that handle rendering new data into the data table, you'd want to look in [`src/js/lib/emcienDataTable.js`](src/js/lib/emcienDataTable.js) to see how.
+To find the functions that handle rendering new data into the data table, you'd want to look in [`src/js/lib/emcienDataTable.js`](src/js/lib/emcienDataTable.js).

 ### User Interactions